주메뉴 바로가기 본문으로 바로가기

 Includes Materials Includes Materials

-If you're reworking your biotech pitch deck structure, start with one question: is your deck ordered around what you want to say — or what investors need to know first?
+If you're revising your biotech pitch deck, start with one question: is your presentation organized around what you want to say—or what your audience needs to understand first?
 That single distinction determines whether your deck gets read to the end or closed at slide three.

 Why Leading With Your Technology Is Killing Your Investor Deck

 The most common mistake in first-time biotech decks is putting great content in the wrong order.
 The stronger your science, the more tempting it is to lead with it — mechanism of action, clinical data, platform architecture.
-But when you front-load technical detail before the reader is ready, they disengage.
+But when technical detail appears before the reader understands why it matters, engagement quickly disappears.

 It's not a content problem.
 It's a slide order problem.
 Investors and partners aren't scientists.
 They're not ready to evaluate a mechanism diagram on slide two.
 But they can immediately judge: 'Does this company have a real opportunity?'
 Start there.